chohongm/TaxiAllocatorApp/README.md

 APP DESIGN

-1. What is this app for?
+1. What is this?

-- An android app for allocating drivers to riders.
+- An android app for allocating drivers to ride requesters.

-2. How does it work?
+2. What are the core logic/workflow of the app?

 - A user can create an account as either rider or driver.
 - A rider can create a ride request (All ride requests are displayed on the list.
 Both rider and driver can view the list.).